top of page

 ANALYSIS

-The fantasy that our narrator suffers – an apparent hallucination brought on by the mental stress of having endured “The King in Yellow” – is no less real or meaningful when it turns out (or… appears to turn out) to be a nightmare or vision.
+“In the Court of the Dragon” is one of Chambers’ most unsettling depictions of mental illness.
+Modelled in part after Ambrose Bierce’s “An Occurrence at Owl Creek Bridge[1],” the story has serious questions about the difference between (and meaning of) fantasy and reality.
+The fantasy that our narrator suffers – an apparent hallucination brought on by the mental stress of having consumed “The King in Yellow” – is no less real or meaningful when it turns out (or appears to turn out) to be a nightmare.
 He is in no way pacified or relieved; in fact his terror is only heightened once he understands that his perception of reality is no longer to be trusted.
 What is real and what is false has no currency any longer.

 The phantom that assaults him is notable for his ghastly white face and awkward body (it reminds him of torture devices, feels like iron, and gives him a grotesque and otherworldly appearance), which effortlessly calls to mind the lore of the Pallid Mask.
 We learn in “The Mask” that this motif appears to have a close relationship with ideas of self-deception, denial, and repression, and that at a primal level the Pallid Mask seems to represent the looming inevitability of death.
-Chambers’ narrator directly associates his loathsome stalker with Death Incarnate (a figure who returns in the moody piece “Passeur”), and obviously ties him to his earlier perusal of the haunted tome.

-When his vision transitions into “reality,” it is poignant that this only lasts a moment until the rafters and walls melt into infinity where he is brought face to face with the ghastly horrors of enigmatic, oxymoronic Carcosa.
 We are forced, once again, to question just what “Carcosa” is, and perhaps more pressingly, what it represents.
 Is Carcosa a planet?
 A country?
 A city?
 An alternate dimension (like Yian in “The Maker of Moons”)?
 A state of mind?
 Or is it some combination?
-What seems unquestionable is that Carcosa – for Chambers at least – represents the oblivion of reason and the loss of meaning and human significance: when people tread on its cursed soil they feel the weight of existential agony and seem to understand the inevitability of extinction.
+What seems unquestionable is that Carcosa – for Chambers at least – represents the oblivion of reason and the loss of meaning and human significance: when people tread on its cursed soil, they feel the weight of existential agony and seem to understand the inevitability of extinction.

 Carcosa is chaos.
 It is mortality.
-It is the emblem of the ancient concept of “Vanitas”: a meditation on the pointlessness of human ambition and reason, on the all swaying power of Death and oblivion.

-In Carcosa the moons are dwarfed by the buildings (a nice touch of non-Euclidean geometry that Lovecraft so frequently mimicked), the stars are black and sightless, the sun – which has been worshipped as an all-powerful god since the beginning of civilization – is twinned, almost as if to suggest the insignificance of the things which humans value and honor.
-And after learning these philosophies and pondering them, our narrator tries to wash them out with mortal religion – to no avail.
-The service is hijacked and the priest overcome, his words made heretical and ludicrous, the organ music sacrilegious and lurid.
+It is the emblem of the ancient concept of “Vanitas”: a meditation on the pointlessness of human ambition and reason, on the all-swaying power of Death and oblivion.
+In Carcosa the moons are dwarfed by the buildings (a nice touch of non-Euclidean geometry that Lovecraft so favored), the stars are black and sightless, the sun – which has been worshipped as an all-powerful god since the beginning of civilization – is twinned, almost as if to suggest the insignificance of the things which humans value and honor.
+And after learning these philosophies and pondering them, our narrator tries to wash them out with religion – to no avail.
+The service is hijacked, and the priest overcome, his words made heretical and ludicrous, the organ music sacrilegious and lurid.
 The Church of St. Barnabé has been desecrated, becoming the Court of the Dragon.

 There is one last meaningful moment in this story which must attract our notice: the last quote, the only words we have directly from the King in Yellow: “It is a fearful thing to fall into the hands of the living God!”
 This is actually a quote from the Bible, repurposed and repackaged for the King’s ludicrous liturgy.
 The verse comes from Hebrews 10:31, and this is its poignant context: